coolbutuseless/colourmebad/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-## Hex colours which are probably nonsense words but may be pronouncable
+## Hex colours which are probably nonsense words but may be pronounceable

 ``` r
 cols <- sample(nonsense_words, 25)